Safety-Critical: Does Agile Really Work?

 Sprints are used in Agile as a way to support the principle that working software is the chief measure of progress.
 Each sprint should produce measurable outcomes with a demonstrable, working version of the product.
 That way, work isn’t always 80 percent done — progress can be tracked accurately.

 With embedded software, however, sprints don’t always produce features that can be demonstrated or evaluated.
 For this reason, purely Agile methodologies are not appropriate for this development.
+It's a primary concern when comparing Agile vs Waterfall.

 However, the point of using Agile isn’t to strictly adhere to every bit of it.
 The point is to improve the product development process.
 It is perfectly fine to create an Agile/Waterfall hybrid.